Blackstarstorm/News-Game--/README.md

 ## News-game-+

 ## Summary
 ### Video games sadly don't get as much represnetation in the media, this app is about to fix that.
-This news app will show you articles related to the video game topic searched(i.e. Pokemon, Overwatch, Super Samsh Bros. ...etc).
+This news app will show you articles related to the video game topic searched(i.e. Pokemon, Overwatch, Super Samsh Bros. ...etc) and other geeky type of news for you to enjoy.

-### This app will give readers to see what's going on in the gaming and look forward to what is coming.
+### This app will give readers to see what's going on in the gaming world and look forward to what is coming.

+### P.S click on links it may have a sound

 ![](https://media.giphy.com/media/NjRQ3HxT7pGfK/giphy.gif)